 When you think of lymphedema, you probably think of an arm or a leg.
 You might think of the neck or chest.
 But the genitals?

 Few people think of swelling in this area, but it can & does happen.
-Though not as often as other body parts, I have treated this area in both men & women.
+Though not nearly as often as other body parts, I have addressed this area in both men & women.
 It’s extremely embarrassing for patients to have lymphedema here.
 But anywhere there are lymphatic vessels, there is potential for lymphedema.
 In the case of cancer, removal of inguinal nodes (lymph nodes in the groin) &/or radiation can contribute to development of genital lymphedema.
 Embarrassment is just one complication.

 When there’s swelling, things can get messy.
 Urine flow may be misdirected (particularly in men).
 Clothing can be uncomfortable, mobility can be impaired & simply getting comfortable sitting can be a challenge.
 What about sexual function?
 What about body image & self-esteem?
 What about radiation burn, hypersensitivity or open wounds due to cancer?
 These are all subjects with which a therapist can help.